How are other countries responding to a rise in coronavirus cases?

-Talks of new restrictions has dominated in Ireland, but how are other countries handling a rise in coronavirus cases?
+Talk of levels, local lockdowns and circuit-breakers is dominating the country, but how are other countries handling a rise in coronavirus cases?

 Here’s a look at the restrictions imposed – or loosened – elsewhere.